willem4130/b0t/README.md

 | **AI integration** | Deep (Claude generates workflows) | Add-on | Manual setup | Manual setup |
 | **Open source** | AGPL-3.0 | No | Fair-code | No |

 **TL;DR:** If you want easy, go Zapier (but bring your credit card and accept their limitations).
 If you want powerful, go n8n (but bring your DevOps skills and accept their complexity).
-If you want both—easy, powerful, and infinitely customizable—for free, you're in the right place.
+If you want both (easy, powerful, and infinitely customizable) for free, you're in the right place.

 ---